AdmissionPage address: http://ahn.mnsu.edu/hp/sm/undergradadmis.html

 - If you are a transfer student you will need to contact all post-secondary institutions attended and request that official transcripts are sent to Minnesota State University, Mankato Office of Admissions.
 Once they have a completed application from you they will forward these to the Office of the Registrar where they will be evaluated.
 After they have finished this process you will have access to your Degree Audit Report Form (DARS) which will show the classes that fulfill our required prerequisite courses and which ones you still need to complete.
 You will need this information to register for those prerequisite courses and to apply to for admission into the sport management programs and our upper level courses.
 Note: The transfer evaluation process can take 4-6 weeks to complete.
 Please request transcripts be sent earlier in order to allow sufficient time to complete this step.

 - If you meet all requirements above you may apply to Sport Management major in the Department of Human Performance by filling out the following online application and submitting a copy of one's transcript.
 The transcript much be uploaded to the link above.
-Note: Transfer students should submit a Degree Audit Report Form (DARS) instead of a transcript.

 - Each applicant must submit a properly completed application by October 1 for spring semester admission or by March 1 for fall semester admission.